Mohamed2242/Shopping-Store-Project/README.md

 ## Description:

-- A web page that displays different categories on the home page and menu sidebar,
+- A web page that displays different categories on the home page and menu sidebar.
 - Make the user interact with the page and make the admin add and remove products.

 ### Technologies used: